modin-project/modin/docs/flow/modin/core/execution/ray/implementations/pandas_on_ray/partitioning/axis_partition.rst

-PandasOnRayDataframeAxisPartition
+PandasOnRayDataframeVirtualPartition
-"""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""

 This class is the specific implementation of :py:class:`~modin.core.dataframe.pandas.partitioning.axis_partition.PandasDataframeAxisPartition`, providing the API to perform operations on an axis partition, using Ray as an execution engine.
-The axis partition is a wrapper over a list of block partitions that are stored in this class.
+The virtual partition is a wrapper over a list of block partitions that are stored in this class with capability to combine smaller partitions into the one “virtual”.

 Public API
 ----------